balvig/chili/README.md

 ### Creating a new chili extension

-Assuming you want to add a new extension that adds exposes a new "like" button feature to a subset of users, first run:
+Assuming you want to add a new extension that adds exposes a new social feature such as a "like" button feature to a subset of users, first run:

-    chili likes
+    chili social # social is the name of the extension

 This is basically a shortcut for running the `rails plugin new` engine generator with a custom template and will:

-1. Create a directory named chili_likes containing the basic structure for the extension
+1. Create a directory named chili_social containing the basic structure for the extension
-2. Clone the app you are adding the extension to as a submodule into chili_likes/main_app
+2. Clone the app you are adding the extension to as a submodule into chili_social/main_app
 3. Add a reference to the extensions gemspec to the main app gemfile for testing

 ### Define who can see the extension